TheShadowblast123/Japanese-Content-2-Md-And-Anki/README.md

  A solution for 2 is a solution for 1, this is why the input is .txt files of user selected Japanese content.

- Automation of gathering data using APIs and creating Flashcards with csvs is the solution for 3.
+ Automation of gathering data ~~using APIs~~ locally sourced data to not burden Jisho's servers and creating Flashcards with csvs is the solution for 3.

  Markdown is the answer for 4.

  And thus Japanese Content 2 Md And Anki was born.

-Learning Japanese can be a challenging yet rewarding journey, and effective study tools can significantly enhance the learning experience.
-Japanese Notes Automation was created with the following goals in mind:

-## Personal tips
+## Usage tips

 ### 1. Mind Maps:

 - As the Markdown was made with obsidian in mind, you can easily use its graph view to generate a mind map based on the inner links of all the notes files.
-This showss you all the connections for any given kanji, word, sentence, or piece of content.
+This shows you all the connections for any given kanji, word, sentence, or piece of content.
 ### 2. Customize Translations and Definitions:

-- As this project is meant to be open source, I couldn't use anything other than google translate for the translations.
-It also naively takes only the first translation from jisho and sometimes the parser will incorrectly parse words.
-This is not a 0 effort program but one that makes the effort easier.
-Customize the definitions and translations as it makes sense.
-I suggest doing this BEFORE studying flashcards.
+- As this project is meant to be open source, I don't have much for translation options, but I want to add translation capabillities.
+Currently this version slings every definition at every word, I suggest personalizing each note that you come across with links and your own ttranslations.

 ### 3. Use pictures for objects:

 - Unless you need to practice typing because a picture is worth a thousand words.
 These are markdown files, they're meant for you to put images or anything else you can get working in them.
+Many Markdown previewers will show any images you add to a markdown file via links.
 Use this to your advantage.

 ### 4. Use content you love: